 Anchovies feed on planktonic species and are, in turn, a very important staple in the diets of many coastal dolphins, seals, and seabirds.

-Climate change is believed to be having an effect of the distributions of European Anchovies.
+Climate change is believed to be having an effect of the distributions of European anchovies.
 Since anchovies rely on planktonic species for their food, the changing patterns of plankton abundance with rising sea temperatures are thought to have reduced the abundance of anchovy, especially in the waters of the Netherlands.
-The Peruvian Anchovy (Engraulis ringens) has been suffering from extreme El Niño events in the past, where the water off the coast of South America are exceptionally high.
+The Peruvian anchovy (Engraulis ringens) has been suffering from extreme El Niño events in the past, where the water temperatures off the coast of South America are exceptionally high.
 Anchovies do not migrate far enough poleward during warm periods to avoid the increased temperatures, indicating that global warming could be a serious threat to the species.